JustWhit3/ptc-print/README.md

 `std::cout` is omitted since some of the performance improvements are directly applied also to it.

+With performance optimizations `ptc::print` is much faster than the others.

 ### Benchmarking the compilation time

 Compilation time studies are performed using the [studies/benchmarking_compilation/run.sh](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking_compilation/run.sh) script, which launches the [analysis.py](https://github.com/JustWhit3/ptc-print/blob/main/studies/benchmarking/analysis.py) script during its run, which generates and analyzes benchmark data.